BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Conclusion

 In this article, we saw how we can scrape Google results with Python and BS4.
-Then we used an external service for scraping Google at scale without getting blocked.
+Then we used web scraping API for scraping Google at scale without getting blocked.

-Google has a sophisticated anti-scraping wall that can prevent mass scraping but Scrapingdog can help you by providing a seamless data pipeline that never goes broke.
+Google has a sophisticated anti-scraping wall that can prevent mass scraping but Scrapingdog can help you by providing a seamless data pipeline that never gets blocked.

 If you like this article please do share it on your social media accounts.
-If you have any questions, please feel free to reach out to me.
+If you have any questions, please contact me at [email protected].